HOW TO USE THIS FAQ

 - Click on a question in any category to display/hide the answer.

 Information about the COVID-19 pandemic changes hourly.
+Bookmark your federal, provincial and municipal governments’ COVID-19 pages.
 Members are encouraged to visit and bookmark our Coronavirus Updates page.
 We will update this list of Frequently Asked Questions on a regular basis.

 FREQUENTLY ASKED QUESTION CATEGORIES

 Click on a category to display/hide the questions.

 The Canada Emergency Response Benefit (CERB) began accepting applications on April 6th.

 Some eligibility details:

 If you have earned at least $5,000 in 2019 and have lost a job or had a booking cancelled because of COVID-19, you are eligible.
 CERB benefits cover the period from March 15th to October 3rd.

 On April 15 th, the government expanded the eligibility criteria to “allow people to earn up to $1,000 per month while collecting the CERB.”
 For clarity, one can earn up to $1000 while still earning full CERB. (i.e. $3000 total)

 There’s no limit on the amount of royalty payments for past works (i.e. those produced by artists before the crisis) that an artist may get while receiving the CERB.
 Someone receiving the CERB may get paid up to $1,000 a month from other sources of income, without penalty or losing their eligibility (and again, royalty payments aren’t included in that category and may be earned on top of the $1,000).
 This change was made retroactive to March 15, 2020.